Iceland Express: History

 The airline was established in 2002 and began operations on 27 February 2003.
 This contract was taken over by JetX Airlines and then by Hello.
 In the Autumn of 2008, Astraeus Airlines resumed operating all flights on behalf of Iceland Express with two Boeing 737-700 aircraft.

 The airline was owned by Icelandic investment group, Northern Travel Holding.
 Northern Travel Holding was acquired in full by Fons in September 2008.
 It silently changed hands to sister company Fengur before the bankruptcy of Fons.
 Fons was established by the two main owners of Fengur.

 Fengur acquired 100% of Astraeus Airlines.
 The company started trans-Atlantic flights to Newark Liberty International Airport, four times a week and Winnipeg James Armstrong Richardson International Airport, two times a week, in June 2010, with a mix of 737s and two Boeing 757s operated by Astraeus.
 In late summer 2010, the airline published its winter schedule with the Newark flights year-round, as well as seasonal destinations such as Orlando.

 The airline announced that it would fly to Chicago, Boston, Miami, Belfast and Orlando in June 2011, although the Belfast and Miami services never eventuated.
 As of 2012 though, the airline did not offer flights to or from the United States.

 On 21 November 2011, Astraeus, the sole operator of all Iceland Express flights, suddenly ceased operations with immediate effect.
 As a result, Iceland Express began leasing two Airbus A320s from Holidays Czech Airlines, a Czech Airlines subsidiary.

 On 24 October 2012, WOW air acquired Iceland Express' operations and network.

 Fleet

-Last fleet
+Final fleet

 As of November 2011, Iceland Express operated the following aircraft: